12 Things You Need to Know About Your Nest Thermostat

-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, call your nearest expert for smart thermostat installation in Pella.
+That’s why more people are looking to add devices like a Nest to their HVAC system.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Pella.

-From automated scheduling to energy efficiency monitoring, Nest is designed to make securing your sense of comfort effortless.
+From auto scheduling to energy efficiency monitoring, Nest helps make controlling the climate of your home effortless.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it for the next homeowner.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-If you want to perform a reset, it helps to record existing temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
+• Restart: Shuts your Nest down and starts it back up while remembering your settings.
 Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.

-• Schedule: This type of reset clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll have to input a new schedule or wait until the Nest learns your schedule.

-• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+• Away: Choosing this reset option removes anything your Nest has learned about how often you walk by, so that it can update the temperature on its own.

 • All Settings: This reset removes all your personal settings and learning.